dgroomes/stackoverflow-look-back/README.md

             * Code that supports a Manifest V2 web extension developed for Firefox.
 Note that FireFox does not support Manifest V3 as of 2021.

 Note: after trial and error, I've found it difficult or confusing to define common code that gets used in both the web extension layer and the web page.
 So, I'm purposely designing the code base to not have any shared common code.

 The extension has been verified to work in these browsers:

-* [x] Firefox 91
+* [x] Firefox (version 91)
-* [x] Chrome 92
+* [x] Chrome (version 92)
-* [x] Opera 78
+* [x] Opera (version 78)

 ### My Bias Against Content Scripts